pulakk/blog/remote-camera/index.md

 have to install drivers and configure the modem yourself.
 This is clearly a hassle, given that the modem might be a USB dongle or an In-built one.
-Dongles too might support multiple protocols ranging from 3G over PPP/UMTS, QMI, NCM, RDNIS, CDC over ethernet and might provide the service through 3G or LTE.
+Dongles too might support multiple protocols ranging from 3G over PPP/UMTS, QMI, NCM, RDNIS, CDC over ethernet and might provide the service through 3G/4G/LTE.
 This gives rise to a multitude of possibilies and you might end up in a sea of trial and error for hours before figuring out the right configuration for your modem.